overwolf/overwolf.github.io/docs/api/overwolf-social.md

 sidebar_label: overwolf.social
 ---

-Provides information about the currently disabled services.
+Provides sharing services to different social networks like Reddit, Twitter, etc. and also information about the currently disabled services.

 ## Methods Reference